andrew/ultimate-awesome/README.md

 - [awesome-dev-articles](https://github.com/ESSS/awesome-dev-articles) - A curated list of articles selected by the ESSS Dev team.
 - [awesome-fortran-77](https://github.com/interkosmos/awesome-fortran-77) - A curated list of awesome FORTRAN 77 resources.
 - [awesome-cloudformation](https://github.com/JeffRMoore/awesome-cloudformation) - Awesome curated list of AWS CloudFormation links.
-- [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.
 - [awesome-graph-data-augmentaion](https://github.com/kaize0409/awesome-graph-data-augmentaion) - A curated list of publications and code about data augmentaion for graphs.
 - [awesome-rhasspy](https://github.com/koenvervloesem/awesome-rhasspy) - Carefully curated list of projects and resources for the voice assistant Rhasspy.